Your complete Johannesburg itinerary

 The suburbs are part of the greater Johannesburg also have their charm.
 Arguably much richer than the inner city, the burbs are a display of wealth in contrast to the other parts of town.
 However, far from being the sleepy and boring, these outskirts mini cities are vibrant and have plenty of things to do with hip restaurants and they are a prime shopping destination.

 Known to be a bohemian enclave, Melville has some beautiful houses and impressive gardens.
 The area is also frequented by students from the nearby university and it is what makes this part of the city so lively.
 There are also many bar and restaurants waiting for you like Lucky Bean (keep reading to find the review).
+In Melville you will also be able to appreciate the Jacaranda trees (see image of purple trees below).

 This new financial district is also home to the Nelson Mandela Square with its gigantic sculpture of the first black president of South Africa.
 Sandton almost feels like the downtown area of any city, it is hard to think that it is only a suburb.
 The renown square is also a world-class shopping mall with many of the stores being of local designers, perfect to bring home a unique piece of clothing.